pi-star-2025/pi_star/Math + Physics/calculus/why_root_2_is_music.md

 Root 2, based on a diagonal of a square in a circle, wraps around other square roots, because it is based on the 3.14159265 in π, and all other square roots are lower down π.

-This means each tick of time, all higher square roots (or more complex vision choices) must stay in sync with root 2.
-This needs to happen every tick at c (the speed of light in our reality).
+This means each tick of time, all larger square roots (or more complex vision choices) must stay in sync with root 2.
+This needs to happen every tick at c (the speed of light) in our reality.

 So we know the triangle and galaxy and sun keep mathematically filling in these root-2 numbers.